+Day One:

-Milestone One: Introduction to School Community Relations
+• Introduction to School Community Relations

-This milestone focuses on school community relations in a democratic society, the roles of leaders, and the impact of a school community relations program.
-After completion of this milestone, participants will be able to analyze the role of the leader in effective school community relations.
+Discuss school community relations in a democratic society, the roles of leaders, and the impact of a school community relations program.
+Participants will be able to analyze the role of the leader in effective school community relations.

+Day Two:

-Milestone Two: Understanding the Community
+• Understanding the Community

-This milestone focuses on data collection, community organizations, and power structures.
-After completion of this milestone, participants will be able to analyze the school population and community as part of a comprehensive school community relations program.
+Review data collection, community organizations, and power structures.
+Participants will learn to analyze the school population and community as part of a comprehensive school community relations program.

-Milestone Three: Communication Policies and Plans
+• Communication Policies and Plans

-This milestone focuses on communication processes, policies, and planning.
-After completion of this milestone, participants will be able to evaluate the elements of an effective communication policy and plan.
+Review communication processes, policies, and planning.
+Participants will evaluate the elements of an effective communication policy and plan.